camunda/camunda-docs-manual/content/reference/rest/process-instance/variables/put-variable.md

 ---

-Sets a variable of a given process instance.
+Sets a variable of a given process instance by id.

 # Method